elchmartin/freetz/README.md

+# Fork for myself, all courtesy to the original developer(s)

 # Welcome to Freetz

 This read-me file is just a stub.
 The Freetz project is currently in the process of migrating